 Once everyone has created their character and is in the virtual office, take them on a tour of their new digs.

-Show them how to follow you: they can right-click on your character or click on your name in the Participants panel and select Follow.
+You can guide someone through the office by selecting their name on the Participants list, then selecting Request to Lead.
+They will receive a message previewing where you are and asking them if they'd like to follow you.
+If they accept your request, their character will automatically find you in the Space and attach to you so you can give them a hands-free tour.
 You can also have them follow you manually so they get the hang of using the W-A-S-D or arrow keys on the keyboard to move around.
 (Just be careful if you have portals to other rooms; make sure everyone is present and accounted for before proceeding onward in your tour.)

 Show staff where their desks and team members are, as well as where the meeting rooms, co-working spots, and break rooms are.